ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

-- La Tortuga Hostel – La Tortuga is a very social hostel great for meeting other travelers.
-It is slightly more expensive then some of the other hostels in the area but promises great quality.
+La Tortuga Hostel – La Tortuga is a very social hostel great for meeting other travelers.
+It is slightly more expensive than some of the other hostels in the area but promises great quality.
 The location is central and there is an outdoor pool!

 Hotels in Taganga